whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Generation Adderall.md

 Image![16mag-16adderall-t_CA1-articleLarge.jpg?](https://www.inoreader.com/camo/sehXCSJecf3LEpe_UfBLoYB2cy-kQ-Xu1syUhGwulCAw,b64/aHR0cHM6Ly9zdGF0aWMwMS5ueXQuY29tL2ltYWdlcy8yMDE2LzEwLzE2L21hZ2F6aW5lLzE2YWRkZXJhbGwyLzE2bWFnLTE2YWRkZXJhbGwtdF9DQTEtYXJ0aWNsZUxhcmdlLmpwZz9xdWFsaXR5PTc1JmF1dG89d2VicCZkaXNhYmxlPXVwc2NhbGU)

-Credit...Illustration by Chad Wys.
+Credit…Illustration by Chad Wys.
 Source image from the Getty’s Open Content Program.
 “Portrait of Louise de Keroualle, Duchess of Portsmouth,” by Peter Lely.

 It took me exactly one year from the time of college graduation to come to the decision that would, to a great extent, shape the next phase of my life.
 It hit me like a revelation: It might be possible to declare my independence from the various A.D.H.D. kids who sold me their prescription pills at exorbitant markups and get a prescription all my own.
 The idea occurred to me as I walked among the palm trees on the campus of U.C.L.A.
 By then, I was living in Los Angeles, working as a private tutor for high-school kids, many of whom were themselves on Adderall, and taking summer-school classes in psychology and neuroscience in order to be able to apply for graduate school.
 I had decided I wanted to be a psychologist — infinitely more manageable than my secret ambition of being a writer, I thought.
 Infinitely more realistic.
 Like many 20-somethings, my decisions were informed by panic and haste, but also, of course, by whatever short-lived supply of the pills I happened to be in possession of.